Right single quotation mark

-The Unicode character (U+2019 right single quotation mark) is used for both a typographic apostrophe and a single right (closing) quotation mark.
-This is due to the many fonts and character sets (such as CP1252) that unified the characters into a single code point, and the difficulty of software distinguishing which character is intended by a user's typing.
-There are arguments that the typographic apostrophe should be a different code point, U+02BC modifier letter apostrophe.
+The character is used for both a typographic apostrophe and a single right (closing) quotation mark.
+The fact that they share a single (Unicode) codepoint is because many computer fonts and character sets (such as CP1252) had previously unified the characters into a single codepoint, and the difficulty of software (at the time) being able to distinguish which character is intended by a user's typing.